Preparation for Algebra Aptitude Tests

 An algebraic expression in the form of P/Q, where P and Q are polynomials and Q is not equal to zero, is called a rational expression.
 For example the expression 2x + 6/ x where x ≠ 0, is a rational expression.

-An expression which cannot be written in the form of P/Q, where P and Q are polynomials and Q ≠ 0, is called an irrational expression.
+When you can't write an expression in the form of P/Q, where P and Q are polynomials and Q ≠ 0, it is called an irrational expression.
 The expressions which involve square root of the polynomials are included in this category of the polynomials.

 Algebra Aptitude Test Problems